 However, if the pockets in your colon wall become inflamed and infected, it becomes diverticulitis.
 Some people refer to it as a diverticulitis attack or flare-up.

 The most common symptom is sharp, cramp-like pain in your lower abdomen.
 The pain may come on suddenly and persist for days without letting up.

-Usually the pain is on the left side of the lower abdomen.
-However, people of Asian descent may be more likely to feel diverticulitis pain on the lower right side of their abdomen.
+Usually, the pain is on the left side of the lower abdomen.
+However, it can also occur on the lower right side of their abdomen.